The Zeldovich approximation and wide-angle redshift-space distortions: Zeldovich approximation

 If we make the standard definitions that $\vec{\Delta}=\vec{\Psi}(\vec{q}_1)-\vec{\Psi}(\vec{q}_2)$ where $\vec{q}=\vec{q}_1-\vec{q}_2$ and $A_{ij}=\langle\Delta_i\Delta_j\rangle=X(q)\delta_{ij}+Y(q)\hat{q}_i\hat{q}_j$, $U_i=\langle\Delta_i\delta_2\rangle=U(q)\hat{q}_i$, $\xi=\langle\delta_1\delta_2\rangle$ then

 where $P(k)$ is the linear theory power spectrum, and the redshift-space correlation function can be written as

 where

-In the above we have included biased tracers to lowest order in the Lagrangian bias, following \citet{Mat08}.
+In the above we have written the real space displacement correlation function as $A_{ij} = 2 \Sigma^2 \delta_{ij} + 2 \xi_{ij}$ and included biased tracers to lowest order in the Lagrangian bias, following \citet{Mat08}.
 This will be sufficient for our purposes (see \citealt{Mat08,CLPT,Whi14} or \citealt{VCW16} for the higher-order terms).
 The large scale, Eulerian bias is simply related to our Lagrangian bias parameter ($b_1$) through $b=1+b_1$.

 At this point we have two routes forward, and we shall discuss them in the next two subsections.
 Section \ref{sec:za} presents a numerical calculation, whereas in Section \ref{sec:ZAx2} we will expand the Zeldovich calculation to $\mathcal{O}(x^2)$ to make contact with the linear theory solution.